Tobystereo/WikipediaWorldmap/README.md

 A comparative visualization of geocoded Wikipedia articles by language written in Processing.

+Pick a language from each drop-down menu.
+Both languagues' geocoded wikipedia articles will be mapped and overlayed.
+Explore.

 ## Sources:
 List of Geocoded Wikipedia articles from October 2012.